 As Porter says: The strategic agenda requires discipline and continuity, its enemies are distraction and compromise.

 So, what is strategy?

-According to Michael Porter, it is fit among a company’s activities.
+According to Michael Porter, it is creating fit among a company’s activities to attain differentiated competitive advantage.
 But this assumes you are already in an ideal market.
 I would go further.
 Strategy is choosing which markets to participate in, and creating fit among activities to attain a sustainable competitive advantage.
 Strategy is working out where to play, and how to win.